The Value of a Second Opinion

 Your second opinion may result in multiple outcomes.
 It may affirm your doctor’s conclusions, diminishing some of the worry you feel.
 It may provide you with alternative treatments that you hadn’t considered, or an entirely different diagnosis that requires different treatment altogether.
 It may open your mind to treatment methods that are better aligned with your situation and priorities.
 In some cases, it will uncover a medical mistake.

 Errors in diagnosis and treatment occur with astounding frequency.
 Although hard to believe, sometimes healthcare providers actually do more harm than good.
 If your doctor misses a critical diagnosis like cancer, misdiagnoses your condition as something else, or provides the wrong treatment, the consequences can be seriously damaging, or even fatal.
-When these events occur, you can hold them responsible and obtain compensation for the damage caused to your health and your life.
+When these events occur, you can hold them responsible and obtain compensation for damages caused to your health and your life.

 Remember, information is power.
 An informed patient is an empowered one.
 A second opinion may change your mind – it may even save your life.
 If you or a loved one has already suffered harm due to a medical error in New Jersey, consult with an attorney to discuss your potential claim.
 Our experienced New Jersey medical malpractice lawyers are here to help.
 Call 973-435-4551 today for a free consultation.